Parsl/parsl/docs/userguide/advanced/monitoring.rst

    my_cfg.log_info("This is an informational message")

-The file provenance framework also works with the :ref:`label-dynamic-file-list` feature .When a :py:class:`parsl.data_provider.dynamic_files.DynamicFileList` is used the framework will wait until the app completes and any files contained in the :py:class:`parsl.data_provider.dynamic_files.DynamicFileList` are marked as done before completing its processing.
-The :ref:`bash watcher<label-bash-watcher>` can also be used to capture file provenance information from ``bash_apps``.
+The file provenance framework also works with the :ref:`label-dynamic-file-list` feature.
+When a :py:class:`parsl.data_provider.dynamic_files.DynamicFileList` is used the framework will wait until the app completes and any files contained in the :py:class:`parsl.data_provider.dynamic_files.DynamicFileList` are marked as done before completing its processing.

 .. note::
     Known limitations: The file provenance feature will capture the creation of files and the use of files in an app,